sminez/arpy/README.md

 ### Reporting issues and requesting features
-BitBucket has a built in issue tracker that makes it much easier to keep on top of changes and bug fixes.
-In either case, please [create anew issue](https://github.com/sminez/arpy/issues) using this link or by going to the `Issues` panel on the left of the page in BitBucket.
-Please remember to tag Innes as the Assignee so that he gets notified automatically!
+Github has a built in issue tracker that makes it much easier to keep on top of changes and bug fixes.
+In either case, please [create anew issue](https://github.com/sminez/arpy/issues) using this link or by going to the `Issues` panel at the top of the page in Github.

 (If it is a bug report, please copy in and error messages you get when describing the problem.)